mibsk/documentation/installation/README.md

 The following requirements must be met on the server installation:

-* PHP version 5.4 or above
+* PHP version 5.4 or above (not tested with PHP 7.1 yet)
 * MySQLi, php-xml and iconv extension for PHP
 * A MySQL database (Kimai supports table prefixes)
 * FTP or shell access to set the correct filesystem permissions.